portrino/px_shopware/typo3-extensions/company/px_shopware/branches/solr-indexing/README.md

 uneccessary API-Calls and also boost up the frontend rendering.

 To get access to all features you have to install our shopware plugin "TYPO3-Connector" on your shop instance.
-Buy and download it from store here_.
+Buy and download it from store [here](https://store.shopware.com/port116496663052/typo3-connector.html).
 Otherwise your extension will work as a trial version and some features are not available or limited.

 The complete documentation could be found [here](https://docs.typo3.org/typo3cms/extensions/px_shopware/ "PxShopware Documentation")